The Open 2017: Jordan Spieth channels Michael Phelps tips to lead

 He more than got over it, and added further birdies at 14 and 17 either side of a stunning par save from the bunker on 16 -- his "shot of the day" -- for a two-stroke lead over the then clubhouse leader Ian Poulter of England.

 "Things are in check.
-It's just about keeping it consistent," said Spieth, who on a recent vacation to Cabo San Lucas struck up a friendship with Phelps, the most decorated Olympian of all time, among a crew that also included NBA legend Michael Jordan, former Masters champion Fred Couples and NFL star Dwight Freeney.
+It's just about keeping it consistent," said Spieth, who fueled himself up on a breakfast of eggs, bacon, avocado on toast and orange juice.

+His meeting with Phelps, the most decorated Olympian of all time, occurred on a recent vacation to Cabo San Lucas with a crew that also included NBA legend Michael Jordan, former Masters champion Fred Couples and NFL star Dwight Freeney.

 Vegas, baby